 The plan shall be for one school year in duration.

-The plan may include a goal related to examining elements of practice that may be contributing to low impact.
+The plan may include a goal related to examining elements of practice that may be contributing to less than expected impact.

 The educator shall receive a summative evaluation at the end of the period determined in the plan, but at least annually.